plvu99/plvu99/README.md

 - [Car Insurance Loss Analytics](https://github.com/plvu99/Car-Insurance-Loss-Analytics)
 - [Impact of Salary Hikes on Employee Attrition](https://github.com/plvu99/Impact-of-Salary-Hikes-on-Employee-Attrition)

-**📫 I would love to connect and collaborate on promising projects that leverage real-world datasets to generate actionable insights and improve business decision-making.**
+**📫 I would love to connect and collaborate on data analytics and machine learning projects that tackle real-world problems and generate actionable insights to support better product, operational, and strategic decisions.**